athawe/AT-Enmity-Cycle/Pathfinder 2E/CompendiumDirectoryPF2e/Character Building/Feats/Fully Flighted.md

 **Prerequisites** Juvenile Flight
 * * *
-You gain the effects of Juvenile Flight at all times, rather than just once per day for 10 minutes.
-This includes the status bonus to your Speed if you have Fledgling Flight.
+You can take to the skies at any time.
+You have a fly Speed of 25 feet at all times.

+* * *

+**Special** You can take this feat a second time.
+If you do, your fly Speed increases to 35 feet.

 *Source: Pathfinder Lost Omens: Ancestry Guide*
 *OGL*